cranedroesch/panelNNET_preCpp/README.md

 5. In cross-validation function when dealing with fixed effects, FE's are estimated off of the unpenalized model.
 This will give the wrong fixed effects.
 Will need to estimate them longhand rather than relying on felm and getfe from lfe

-6. Try to make CV work with Jacobian rather than with top layer.

-7. Need approaches for dealing with local minima, especially in dealing with HTEs.
+6. Need approaches for dealing with local minima, especially in dealing with HTEs.
 This could be attempting random jitter when a local minimum is reached, and then reverting to the previous minimum if that doesn't offer any improvement.

-8. Implement minibatch gradient descent as a training option
+7. Implement minibatch gradient descent as a training option

+8. Write a function for getting tauhat from a HTE model

+9. Write a function that steps through values of lambda